Weasyl/weasyl/pyramid.md

 * Handle exceptions thrown prior to the setting of request.weasyl_session
 * Rename weasyl.controllers to `weasyl.views`.
 Wait till after the merge just in case it confuses github.
 * Use json renderer for api calls.
 Refactor everything to using @view_config to make this easier.
+* Eliminate usage of web.py's Storage() objects and storify.